-WHY GO: The little Connecticut Shoreline village of Stonington CT, wedged between Mystic and the Rhode Island state line, is compact, adorable and perfect for weekend exploration.
+The little Connecticut Shoreline village of Stonington CT, wedged between Mystic and the Rhode Island state line, is compact, adorable, and perfect for weekend exploration.
+Oh – and it’s got some of the most picturesque Vineyards and Wineries in the Northeast – some open even in winter.

 Stonington’s downtown – known as “The Borough” – is so adorable in fact, it stood in as a Maine waterfront town in the Meryl Streep/Tommy Lee Jones movie, Hope Springs.

-Less a tourist draw then neighboring Mystic, Stonington is the kind of place where weekend escapees from New York City putter in Federal-style-home front yard gardens and say “hi” to passers by.
-And, as testament to its New England authenticity, Stonington is home to Connecticut’s last commercial fishing fleet.
+Less a tourist draw than neighboring Mystic CT, Stonington is the kind of place where weekend escapees from New York City putter in Federal-style-home front yard gardens and say “hi” to passers-by.
+And, as a testament to its New England authenticity, Stonington is home to Connecticut’s last commercial fishing fleet.

 VISIT: Saltwater Farm Vineyard

 If you time it right, you’ll see trains steaming over harbor bridges in the distance, wildlife winging into the sky and kayakers paddling through reed-lined rivulets (there’s a kayak launch with parking at the entrance to the Vineyard).
-No wonder there’s a growing list for weddings here.
+No wonder it’s proven to be a popular wedding venue.

 The tasting room/event space is in a cavernous 1930’s airplane hangar, and it is still technically an airport (yes, small planes can still fly in).
-Plunk down $10 for four rather ample tastings of the snappy, grapefruity Sav Blanc, lightly oaked caramel-and vanilla-bean note Estate Gold Arc Chardonnay, a goes-down-easy Cabernet Rose and Bordeaux-style Cabernet Franc – or other delightful wines.
+Try the snappy, grapefruity Sav Blanc, toasted caramel and vanilla-bean note Estate Gold Arc Chardonnay, goes-down-easy Runway White, Runway Rose, and Runway Red, and Bordeaux-style Cabernet Franc – or other delightful wines.

 DO: Rent a Kayak from Stonington Marina

-Plan to get to this small-boat marina on the impossibly picturesque Wequetequock (“Water of Many Ducks”) Cove, by 8am when “everything comes to life,” says marina manager, Don Michaud.
-Stonington Marina is also known for rigging up kayaks for fishing– there’s great angling in the harbor right outside the Railroad Bridge – and for a selection of guided kayaking tours.
+Plan to get to this small-boat marina on the impossibly picturesque Wequetequock (“Water of Many Ducks”) Cove, by 8 am when everything comes to life.
+Stonington Marina, a small-boat marina, is also known for rigging up kayaks for fishing– there’s great angling in the harbor right outside the Railroad Bridge – and for a selection of guided kayaking tours.

 DO: Check out the commercial fishing vessels on the Waterfront